The colored Hanbury Brown--Twiss effect: Acknowledgements

 \section{Acknowledgements}

-We thank Guillermo Guirales Arredondo for assistance with Fig.~1 and Juan Camilo L\'opez Carre\~no for discussions.
-This work has been funded by the ERC Grant POLAFLOW and the IEF project SQUIRREL (623708).
-AGT acknowledges support from the Alexander Von Humboldt Foundation, C.S.M. from a FPI grant and F.P.L.~a RyC contract.
+We thank G.~Guirales Arredondo and J.~C.~L\'opez Carre\~no for discussions.
+This work has been funded by the ERC Grant POLAFLOW Project No. 308136., the IEF project SQUIRREL (623708) and by the Spanish MINECO under contract FIS2015-64951-R (CLAQUE).
+AGT acknowledges support from the Alexander Von Humboldt Foundation, C.S.M. from a FPI grant (MAT2011-22997, MAT2014- 53119-C2-1-R) and F.P.L.~a RyC contract.
+The work at Princeton University was funded by the Gordon and Betty Moore Foundation through the EPiQS initiative Grant GBMF4420, and by the National Science Foundation MRSEC Grant DMR-1420541.